github-tools/github-release-notes/README.md

 > Node module that generates release notes based on commit messages or closed issues between tags.
 It also can create a full changelog or add the latest release notes to the existing changelog file.

+If you want to include it in a task, you can use [grunt-github-release-notes](https://github.com/github-tools/grunt-github-release-notes)

 ## Installation

 Install `github-release-notes` via npm: